HydroinformaticsLab/ColabWorkshop/README.md

 This workshop does not aim at describing the algorithms as this was already covered in the lectures.

-As an introduction to this workshop it is recommended to explore the following links https://www.youtube.com/watch?v=KNAWp2S3w94
+As an introduction to this workshop it is recommended to explore the following tutorial from zero to Hero.

+https://www.youtube.com/watch?v=KNAWp2S3w94